 Sonya possesses a wealth of clinical expertise in the field of Infant Mental Health, acquired by providing statewide trainings and teaching of university undergraduates and graduate students in the field of Infant Mental Health.
 Her 29 years of experience can assist agencies in their diverse training needs.
 She is an expert in developing systems that work effectively to provide an array of comprehensive services to children and families.

-The Family Nurturing Center of Texas offers this specific Infant Mental Health Training upon request.
+The Nurturing Families Center offers this specific Infant Mental Health Training upon request.

 LEADERSHIP, read more...